wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 As you can see, it logged 0 to 11 because there are 12 numbers in our `numbers` array (you can check the length by typing `numbers.length` in the console).

-Now to access the individual number, you would have to use the index to retreive it using square brackets like so 👇
+Now to access the individual number, you would have to use the index to retrieve it using square brackets like so 👇

 ```js
 for(let i = 0; i < numbers.length; i++){